ibm-cloud-docs/solution-tutorials/sql-database.md

 1. In the console for {{site.data.keyword.dashdbshort_notm}} click on the upper left menu icon, then **Run SQL** in the navigation bar.
 2. Click on the **+** symbol (**Add a new script**) next to the **Untitled - 1** tab.
-3. Click on **From file** and select the file `cityschema.txt` from the Github repository that was previously cloned to your local directory and open it.
+3. Click on **From file** and select the file `cityschema.txt` from the GitHub repository that was previously cloned to your local directory and open it.
 4. Click on **Run all** to execute the statement.
 It should show a success message.

 ## Load data